Options for cashing in your pensions

 - whether you want to provide an inheritance for your survivors

 If you opt for an annuity, always shop around before purchasing.
-It's currently an irreversible decision (this is expected to change from April 2017), so seeking advice from an independent financial adviser could also help you secure the best deal.
+It's currently an irreversible decision (though this is changing from April 2017), so seeking advice from an independent financial adviser could also help you secure the best deal.

 The different types of annuity